bpptkg/komapy/docs/get_started.rst

 As you can see, we create an instance of ``Chart`` class and define its properties like ``title``, ``theme``, ``layout``, etc. You may want to pay attention to the ``layout`` property.
-A chart layout contains ``data`` property, which represent matplotlib subplots figure, and it holds information about ``series`` property for each figure.
-A ``series`` property represent a matplotlib ``axis`` instance in KomaPy realm.
+A chart layout contains ``data`` property, which represent Matplotlib subplots figure, and it holds information about ``series`` property for each figure.
+A ``series`` property represent a Matplotlib ``axis`` instance in KomaPy realm.

 In a chart config, you can define one or more layout data, and one or more series data.
 The default chart layout in KomaPy is column-based layout, but you